microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 **Let's see how this works**

-► Find the
+- :tree:  Find the
 ``||scene:set background color to [ ]||`` block and snap it at the top of the **on start** container already in the workspace.

-► Click the grey box in the new block to set the background to your favorite color.
+- :paint brush:  Click the grey box in the new block to set the background to your favorite color.

 #### ~ tutorialhint
 ```blocks